Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/AmpAtten.md

 $$100 = A_{P(\text{ratio})} = \left(\frac{20}{10}\right)$$

-Because the bel is fundamentally a unit of _power_ gain or loss in a system, voltage or current gains and losses don\'t convert to bels or dB in quite the same way.
+Because the bel is fundamentally a unit of _power_ gain or loss in a system, voltage or current gains and losses don't convert to bels or dB in quite the same way.
 When using bels or decibels to express a gain other than power, be it voltage or current, we must perform the calculation in terms of how much power gain there would be for that amount of voltage or current gain.
 For a constant load impedance, a voltage or current gain of 2 equates to a power gain of 4 (2^2^); a voltage or current gain of 3 equates to a power gain of 9 (3^2^).
 If we multiply either voltage or current by a given factor, then the power gain incurred by that multiplication will be the square of that factor.
-This relates back to the forms of Joule\'s Law where power was calculated from either voltage or current, and resistance:
+This relates back to the forms of Joule's Law where power was calculated from either voltage or current, and resistance:

 ![Joule's Law](media/13031.png){ #fig:13031 width=45%}